smason747/Mart2Aust_Hackathon/README.rst

 at the following `link <https://onlinelibrary.wiley.com/iucr/doi/10.1107/S1600576720011103>`_, as well as the `AusRecon Paper <https://link.springer.com/article/10.1007/s11661-019-05514-4>`_.

-The current Alpha version of AusRecon can be found `Here <https://github.com/mesoOSU/AusRecon>`_
+The current Alpha version of AusRecon can be found `here <https://github.com/mesoOSU/AusRecon>`_

 Below this point is the original orix Readme.rst
 ---